How do I schedule an advising appointment?

 When are course offerings posted for next semester?

-Course offerings for the upcoming Winter Semester are available in late October or early November
+Course offerings for the upcoming Winter Semester are available in late October or early November.
+Course offerings for the upcoming Fall Semester are available in late February or early March.

 Where are course offerings listed?